Belize Barton Creek Cave Tours

 Extend the fun into a full day, please check with our front desk personnel about adding another activity such as jungle zipline, butterfly farm, or waterfalls.

 After the relaxing canoe paddle at Barton Creek you can opt to pump up the adventure and take a stop at our longest aerial canopy zip lining tour—Ultimo Explorer— it is more than 2,700 feet.
 Each of our four tours offer you a return to the main platform on a 500 ft run via our jungle lift platform.
 2 hour tour is for zip line enthusiasts.
 It combines the Explorer and Intermedio in over 2,700 feet of zip line, comprised of 9 runs and 15 platforms, that take you over and through the jungle.
 This is a safe and exhilarating way to see the jungle like never before, flying through the treetops!

 +Waterfall Big Rock Falls

 Big Rock Falls is a 150 foot waterfall flowing over the granite boulders of Privassion Creek.
 We hike down the escarpment hidden deep in the Mountain Pine Ridge where we come the stunning waterfall and the crystal pool into which the cascading water falls, spraying a cooling mist.
 You can scramble over boulders and see the water rushing past you as you plunge into the pool below.
-Enjoy the natural beauty of this hidden paradise with a picnic lunch and only the sound of splashing water, birds singing and wind in the trees to disturb the peaceful solitude.
+Enjoy the natural beauty of this hidden paradise with the sound of splashing water, birds singing and wind in the trees to disturb the peaceful solitude.